Jambo's Complete Guide to Stakeholder Relationship Management Software

 - You need to track engagement with stakeholders to fulfil corporate social responsibility mandates or to align with your sustainability requirements and reporting

 Not all SRMs are designed or supported the same.
-Software that works for one organization might not be the right option for another, so taking the time to review and select the best SRM for your organization is key.
+Software that works for one organization might not be the right option for another, so taking the time to review and select the best stakeholder relationship management software for your organization is key.

 - Goals: Define your project and engagement goals and evaluate a software’s ability to achieve these goals